 It would be wonderful if you'd like to join me this year.
 Together, it really is a lovely, and sustainable, way of making the most of this poignant and potent period.

 '"It’s been my first time doing Advent 20, and each reflection has been like opening and receiving a gift each day.
-I pray that we will all continue with our small steps of love into 2014 and beyond."
+I pray that we will all continue with our small steps of love into the new year and beyond."
 Liz S

 “Thank you Brian for creating the perfect tool to help me live each day in the moment.”
 Claire

 Lent 40 is a unique series of 40 short e-mail reflections.
 Each year, I write a new series day-by-day through Lent - so you get a fresh burst each morning, and you, me and anyone else who's signed up begins a journey together, sharing wisdom and encouraging each other along the way.

 We focus on key Lenten themes; we try simple daily actions to put ideas into practice; and we report back through the popular RSVP section.
 Lent 40 maintains an intimate one-to-one feel - yet the shared wisdom of the group as a whole creates an experience which is far greater than the sum of its parts.

 If you sign up, I'll send you a short, reflective e-mail each day (except Sundays) from March 1st, with a link to readers' personal responses.
 The reflections won't take you long to read, but they will help you to make meaningful space, and to take meaningful action.